Port wine: Storing and serving

 Port, like other wine, should be stored in a cool but not cold, dark location (as light can damage the port), at a steady temperature (such as a cellar), with the bottle laid on its side if it has a cork, or standing up if it is stoppered.
 With the exception of white port, which can be served chilled, the port should be served at between 15 and 20 C. Tawny port may also be served slightly cooler.

 Port wines that are unfiltered (such as vintage ports, crusted ports, and some LBVs) form a sediment (or crust) in the bottle and require decanting.
 This process also allows the port to breathe (allowing the wine to mix with oxygen).

 A traditional method of opening a vintage port is with port tongs.
 The tongs are heated over a flame and applied to the bottle's neck.
 The bottleneck is cooled with cold water, causing a clean break.
 This avoids the use of a corkscrew on an older cork, which would otherwise break apart and crumble into the wine.

 Once opened, a port generally lasts longer than unfortified wine, but it is still best consumed within a short period of time.
-Tawny, ruby, and LBV ports may keep for several months once opened; because they are aged longer in barrels, these ports have already been exposed to some degree of oxidation.
-Old vintage ports are best consumed within several days of opening, but young vintage ports can be kept open for several weeks, if not months when very young.
+Tawny ports may keep for several months once opened; because they are aged longer in barrels, these ports have already been exposed to significant oxidation.
+Old vintage ports are best consumed within several days of opening, but young Ruby ports such as vintage ports and LBV Ports can be kept open for several weeks, if not months when very young.

 Tradition in the United Kingdom calls for the port being served at a formal dinner to be passed to the left ("pass the port to port") and for the bottle or decanter not to touch the table on its way around, though some cultures reject this tradition.
 If a diner fails to pass the port, others at the table may ask "Do you know the Bishop of Norwich?" – the question acts as a reminder to pass the port, for those who know the story, and an opportunity to tell the story to those who have not heard it.